 APRIL 8, 2020

-So, this morning Facebook popped up an old memory (as it often does) of a few of the art nude paintings that I had shared previously (back in 2014) and invited me to share them again.
-Nothing new here, we all get those.
-And since, ironically, today I am actually celebrating my 15th year on ModelMayhem.com (member #531) today I thought I’d take Facebook up on their offer and share my post from six years earlier again today with my FB friends.
+So, this morning, Facebook popped up an old memory (as it often does) of a few of the art nude paintings I had shared previously (back in 2014) and invited me to share them again.
+There is nothing new here; we all get those.
+And since, ironically, today I am celebrating my 15th year on ModelMayhem.com (member #531), I thought I’d take Facebook up on their offer and share my post from six years earlier again today with my FB friends.

 A Long Story Short

-Well, to make a long story short and within a few minutes of posting (or sharing, as per their invite), I got a notice from Facebook saying that I have violated their rules, specifically stating that
+Well, to make a long story short and within a few minutes of posting (or sharing, as per their invite), I got a notice from Facebook saying that I had violated their rules, explicitly stating that

 “Your post goes against Community Standards on nudity or sexual activity.” and “No one else can see your post.
 Our standards apply globally and are based on our community.“

 For clarity purposes, ECLIPSE, the image in question, is a painting.
 Facebook’s rules actually “allow photographs of paintings, sculptures, and other art that depicts nude figures.” (read below)

 Regarding art nudes, I can only speak for myself.
 As an artist, I believe the human body is beautiful.

 Anyway, my thoughts and feeling aside, I’m sharing what Facebook sent me; I CENSORED my artwork for your protection (see above).
 The uncensored version can be viewed here: https://adcook.com/work/eclipse/

 I’ve also attached a pic of Facebook’s rules on nudity or sexual activity, which they sent me as a reminder of my indiscretion.
 Their full definition reads…